 A gift party invitation is simply an object – a little gift – with the invitation attached.

-Choose an object that hints at things to come – something that makes the invitee excited about the party theme.
+Choose a small gift that hints at things to come – something that makes the invitee excited about the party theme.

 Here are some more ideas: